 What happens after a Fed rate cut?

 A Fed rate cut causes a downward shift in deposit account rates.
-We’ve already been experiencing industry-wide interest rate cuts on savings and other deposit account types in the wake of the July rate reduction.
+Back in July 2019, industry-wide interest rate cuts on savings and other deposit account types began almost immediately in the wake of that month’s rate reduction.

 “When the Fed cuts rates, you’ll see many online banks react within a few weeks,” said Ken Tumin, founder of DepositAccounts.com, also LendingTree-owned.
 “Reductions in average online savings account rates usually follow close on the heels of a Fed rate cut, within a month or two.”

-As for brick-and-mortar bank rates, they’ll also see small drops, but since their rates are already so low, their bottom line will hardly be affected.
+As for brick-and-mortar bank rates, they also see small drops, but since their rates are already so low, their bottom line will hardly be affected.